coleoguy/SAGA2/README.md

 Blackmon, H. and J. P. Demuth.
 2015.
 SAGA: An R package for an information-theoretic approach to estimating the composite genetic effects contributing to variation among generation means: moving beyond the joint-scaling test for line cross analysis.  [![DOI:10.5281/zenodo.32513](https://zenodo.org/badge/18367/coleoguy/SAGA.svg)](https://zenodo.org/badge/latestdoi/18367/coleoguy/SAGA)

-The package SAGA is a collection functions to ease and hopefully improve the quality of line cross analysis of genetic architecture.
-The overall goal is to allow for an easy and straightforward implementation of model averaged analysis using AICc.
+The package SAGA was a collection functions to ease and hopefully improve the quality of line cross analysis of genetic architecture.
+The overall goal was to allow for an easy and straightforward implementation of model averaged analysis composite genetic effects using line means.
+SAGA2 takes the next step in the analysis of this type of data by building in environemntal variation and making the actual analysis easier for the end user.

-If you want the very latest version of SAGA then you can install my developmental version from GitHub.

-If you don't have the package devtools installed yet you will need to do that first:
+In the past users had to make or confirm the type of C-matrix that correctly described the composite genetic effects in their experiment.
+With SAGA2 users simply supply the breeding design of their experiment and the software generates the appropriate C-matrix automatically.

+These insrtuction will install SAGA2:

 `install.packages("devtools")`

 `library(devtools)`

-`install_github('coleoguy/SAGA')`

-`library(SAGA)`

-This package also includes a vignette to build the vignette during instillation use the following code:

-`install_github("coleoguy/SAGA", build_vignettes = TRUE)`

-`library(SAGA)`

-If you are using R studio the best way to get to the vignette is to click on the package in the packages tab in the lower right window.
-Then there will ba a link to package descriptions and vignettes.
-If your just using a bare terminal you can use this command:

-`vignette("model-averaged-analysis", package='SAGA')`
+`install_github('coleoguy/SAGA2')`

+`library(SAGA2)`

-if you have questions or problems please let me know [coleoguy@gmail.com](mailto:coleoguy@gmail.com).
+If you have questions or problems please let me know [coleoguy@gmail.com](mailto:coleoguy@gmail.com).